 - Thinner frames to reduce the amount of aluminum in production, which bends when snow puts pressure on some parts and can damage solar cells [8].

+Because based on the severity of the defect, you might have to replace your array prematurely (even within the warranty period).
 In any case, make sure you choose a verified solar company with great customer service.
 It will save you a lot of trouble when dealing with any problems.

-What happens to old solar panels?
+What happens after 25 years of solar panels?

 Most countries have not developed a recycling strategy for discarded solar panels yet.
 Considering the lifespan of solar panels, the technology is still fairly new, and the number of old panels reaching waste facilities remains too low to warrant special treatment.

-This “quiet” state will not last much longer, as the amount of discarded solar panels worldwide is expected to rise to 78 million tons by 2050.
+This âquietâ state will not last much longer, as the amount of discarded solar panels worldwide is expected to rise to 78 million tons by 2050.
 For a more accurate approximation, it is estimated that the number of solar panels going to waste will roughly equal the number of new installations [5].

 Such numbers can no longer be neglected.
-Old solar panels will soon represent a significant portion of the world’s electronic waste, which contains many precious materials well-suited for reuse.
+Old solar panels will soon represent a significant portion of the worldâs electronic waste, which contains many precious materials well-suited for reuse.
 For example, most crystalline silicon modules are made of easily recyclable materials such as glass and aluminum.

-A nonprofit organization, PV CYCLE, based in Europe, offers the first recycling program of all types of photovoltaic technologies [9].
+A nonprofit organization, PV CYCLE, based in Europe, offers the first solar panel recycling program of all types of photovoltaic technologies [9].
 According to an announcement last year, they have achieved a 96 percent recycling rate of silicon-based solar panels.
 This is important achievement because efficient recycling strategy is the key to minimizing the environmental footprint of the solar industry.

-Europe is also the birthplace of strict solar waste regulation—the Directive on Waste Electrical & Electronic Equipment (WEEE).
-The Directive dictates the “Extended Producer Responsibility,” where producers must take panels back from customers and recycle them free of charge.
+Europe is also the birthplace of strict solar waste regulationâthe Directive on Waste Electrical & Electronic Equipment (WEEE).
+The Directive dictates the âExtended Producer Responsibility,â where producers must take panels back from customers and recycle them free of charge.
 This strategy aims primarily to reduce the demand for more natural resources [10].

-Other countries (including the United States) classify solar panels as general or industrial waste, which has to be tested for hazardous contents and disposed according to country’s regulations.
+Other countries (including the United States) classify solar panels as general or industrial waste, which has to be tested for hazardous contents and disposed according to countryâs regulations.
 Given the high recycling rate of solar panels, these practices are wasteful.

 If other countries adopted the same recycling scheme as Europe, the amount of globally recovered material would be immense.
 According to the report from the International Renewable Energy Agency, the value of materials recovered from all old photovoltaic systems would reach an unbelievable USD 450 million in the next 13 years [5].
 So the argument that the cost of recycling is too high is losing its validity as time passes and more solar panels enter our waste stream.